jeokrohn/wxc_nanp/README.md

   -h, --help           show this help message and exit --npa NPA            NPA of the GW location
-  --nxx NXX            NXX of the GW location --readonly           Don't write to Webex Calling.
+  --nxx NXX            NXX of the GW location --readonly           Don\'t write to Webex Calling.
 Existing patterns are read if possible.
   --patternsonly       Only print patterns required.
 No WxC token is required.
   --token TOKEN        access token to access Webex Calling APIs --location LOCATION  Location for the location level translation patterns.